alexa-coding/holberton-system_engineering-devops/0x00-shell_basics/README.md

 4. Display current directory contents, including hidden files (starting with .).
 Use the long format.
 5. Display all files in long format with user and group IDs displayed numerically
 6. Creates a directory named holberton in the /tmp/ directory
+7. Move the file betty from /tmp/ to /tmp/holberton